-How to Build a Customer Portal That Users Actually Love
+How to Build a Customer Portal in 2026: From Prototype to Production

-Here's how to build a customer portal that users actually want to use.
+Here's how to build a customer portal the smart way: prototype fast, validate with users, then production-lift to reliability.

 Essential Features for Every Customer Portal

-- Authentication — Secure login with email/password and social options
+- Authentication — Secure login with email/password, social options, and SSO for enterprise customers

 - Dashboard — Overview of account status, recent activity, key metrics